docker/docs/docker-store/overview-new.md

 * A warning label shows up on the marketplace listing.
 An email is sent to the users who have downloaded and subscribed for notifications.

-* A Repo’s listing can stay in the Hold state for a maximum of 1 month, after which the listing will be revoked.
+* A Repo’s listing can stay in the "hold" state for a maximum of 1 month, after which the listing will be revoked.

 ##  Usage Audit and Reporting